 Does Nepal have Independence Day?

-Frequently asked question about topic – Independence Day in Nepal
+Frequently asked questions about the topic – Independence Day in Nepal

 No, Nepal does not have an Independence Day like other colonized countries.
 However, it does celebrate Democracy Day and Republic Day, which are significant milestones in its history.